tulingBerg/SantaWhoop/README.md

   quad: trim button under the right stick
 - To change to acro mode use gesture with the rigt stick when the quad is disarmed: left-left-down
-- To callibrate the sensors use gesture: down-down-down
+- To callibrate the sensors use gesture: down-down-down With the multi module:
+  Ch1 - Ail
+  Ch2 - Ele
+  Ch3 - Thr
+  Ch4 - Rud
+  Ch5 - Chose a switch for arming
+  Ch6 -  " for acro/level mode change
+  Ch10 - " for turning on/off music (I configured it inverted so it starts without music playing)